towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 Where `towhee` is the namespace of the operator, and `image_decode` is the operator name.
 An operator is usually referred to with its full name: `namespace/name`.

-`towhee` is the namespace for official operators, and also the default namespace if namespace is not specified:
+`towhee` is the namespace for official operators, and also is the default namespace if not specified:

 ```python
 >>> from towhee import ops